GodswillEdet/djangoer/README.md

 2.
     Q: Why do you use `master` as the default branch?

-    A: To make the codebase look older and more matured than it actually is Don't lie, you respect `master` more than `main` (what those NodeJS children love)
+    A: To make the codebase look older and more matured than it actually is.
+    Don't lie, you respect `master` more than `main` (what those NodeJS children love).